-Seven-layer dip is the ultimate party food!
-With delicious layers of refried beans, sour cream, guacamole, salsa, tomatoes, olives, and cheese.
+Seven-layer dip is the ultimate party food with its delicious layers of refried beans, sour cream, guacamole, salsa, tomatoes, olives, and cheese.
 Serve with your favorite tortilla chips for a crowd-pleasing appetizer every time!

 This seven-layer dip recipe has evolved over the years.
 In the original recipe, three of the seven layers had mayonnaise…a lot of mayonnaise!
 I have a feeling the original recipe came from an era when mayo was a staple and could be found in just about everything.
-I did a little internet digging, and there was literally a whole generation obsessed with mayo!
-If you had a Betty Crocker cookbook from the ’60s and ’70’s you would quickly discover that the mayo obsession was a real thing.
+I did a little internet digging, and there was a whole generation obsessed with mayo!
+If you had a Betty Crocker cookbook from the ’60s and ’70’s you would quickly discover that the mayo obsession was real.
 For a funny (or gross) read on the subject, check out Groovy History.
 Anyways, I digress…All that to say, I’ve updated this recipe by completely removing the mayo from this recipe, and I don’t regret it one bit.
-Not only are the flavors now more bold, the recipe as a whole is also healthier with less fat and calories.
+The flavors are now bolder, and the recipe as a whole is also healthier with less fat and calories.
 I’ve gotten rave reviews on this updated version, and most importantly, my family loves it.

 How to Make Seven Layer Dip: